Daniel Hale Williams: Provident Hospital

-As a result, in 1891, Williams founded the Provident Hospital, which also provided a training residency for doctors and training school for nurses in Chicago.
+In 1891, Williams founded the Provident Hospital, which also provided a training residency for doctors and training school for nurses in Chicago.
 This was established mostly for the benefit of African-American residents, to increase their accessibility to health care, but its staff and patients were integrated from the start.

+In 1892, he endorsed the application of Emma Ann Reynolds, who was a graduate of the nurses training school at Provident, to Northwestern University Woman’s Medical School.
+In 1895, Reynolds became the first black woman to receive a Doctor of Medicine from Northwestern.

 Heart surgery

 In 1893, Williams became the first African American on record to have successfully performed pericardium surgery to repair a wound.
-On September 6, 1891, Henry Dalton was the first American to successfully perform pericardium surgery to repair a wound.
+On September 6, 1891, Henry Dalton had been the first American to successfully perform pericardium surgery to repair a wound.
 Earlier successful surgeries to drain the pericardium, by performing a pericardiostomy were done by Francisco Romero in 1801 and Dominique Jean Larrey in 1810.

 On July 10, 1893, Williams repaired the torn pericardium of a knife wound patient, James Cornish.
 Cornish, who was stabbed directly through the left fifth costal cartilage, had been admitted the previous night.
 Williams decided to operate the next morning in response to continued bleeding, cough and "pronounced" symptoms of shock.
 He performed this surgery, without the benefit of penicillin or blood transfusion, at Provident Hospital, Chicago.
 It was not reported until 1897.
 He undertook a second procedure to drain fluid.
 About fifty days after the initial procedure, Cornish left the hospital.